zhangyouxin/godwoken-review/docs/bridge.md

 ## Using GW-tools to Deposit

-To `deposit` CKBs onto Layer 2, execute the following command in the proper directory:
+To `deposit` CKBs onto Layer 2, user need to execute the `gw-tools` deposit command in the command line.
+If the user applied the quick mode with godwoken-kicker, which already has a deposit function, the user can carry out the deposit operation directly on http://localhost:6100/ .

-	Use `--help` to view the available commands.
+Use `--help` to view the available commands, and replace the variables with the values matching one's own account and information.

 ```shell
 cargo run --bin gw-tools -- deposit-ckb --help